-This manual provides information necessary for the maintenance of the SAF-HOLLAND® CBX69 trailer air suspensions.
+This manual provides the information necessary for the maintenance of the SAF-HOLLAND® CBXA 40 trailer air suspension and slider system with Auto-PosiLift and is designed to automatically raise and/or lower the front axle for trailer load requirements.

-- NOTE: The CBX69 suspensions include premium 5.75" diameter axles. - NOTE: For axle end/brake components replacement, contact SAF-HOLLAND® Customer Service at 888-396-6501.
+NOTE: The CBXA 40 slider suspensions include premium

+5.75" diameter axles.

+NOTE: For axle end/brake components replacement, contact SAF-HOLLAND Customer Service at 888-396-6501.

 This suspension uses air drawn from the tractor air system to pressurize the air springs.
 The height control valve (HCV) regulates the air pressure required for varying loads while maintaining the design ride height.
-This suspension can provide a cushioned ride throughout the load range, from empty to fully loaded.
+This suspension provides a cushioned ride throughout the load range, from empty to fully loaded.